Saturday, 25 April 2026

 The young reporter was a perfectionist from the first day.
 Subroto Sirkar would go about his work in his own distinguished style and manner, whether at the desk or on the prowl.

-He had the knowledge of different eras of cricket in different lands and the wisdom to analyze that mere comparisons between eras are odious.
 In the 1970s he brought forward a new perspective: a fresh vision of accepting the past and the present in equal measure.
-He understood actual values.
+He understood the actual value of values.
 With a johuree’s vision, he could easily identify genuine gems from fakes.

 In time he was at Lord’s media box or Wimbledon centre-court in the company of the top journalists of the sports world.
 And be rated highly by his contemporaries.
 Leading publications looked forward to his reports, especially on tennis.
 I remember Dicky Rutnagur’s and Rajan Bala’s high praise of Subroto Sirkar.

 He was a year senior to me in school and college.
 We never spoke for 14 years, just exchanged courtesy smiles!
 Even watched matches at Eden Gardens and Mohun Bagan ground without exchanging a word!
-Two reticent fools were probably waiting to be introduced!
+Two reticent fools were probably waiting to be formally introduced!

 However in 1972 – my ‘first-class’ debut season – after the match against Maharashtra, while returning by train he walked up to my seat to inform that I had equalled a world record!